 Well, the main issue with this, is that so much of the soluble fiber is not used during the juicing process so there aren’t enough nutrients in the juice longterm to sustain a healthy diet.

 You may become nutrient-deficient over time.
-We really need the juice AND the fiber for optimum health.

 Added to that is that we need fat (yes, the right kinds of fat are important) and protein in our diet every day and you wouldn’t add this to your juice.